unitycontainer/documentation/tutorials/Composition/composition.md

 ## Resolution

 Resolution is a process where an object is built from scratch.
-In other words, the container is allocating the memory for an abject, calls a constructor with all of its dependencies and performs all necessary initialization required by the type.
+In other words, the container is allocating the memory for an object, calls a constructor with all of its dependencies and performs all necessary initialization required by the type.
 For more information see <xref:Tutorial.Resolution>

 ## Building Up